 In fact, this dramatic rise in life expectancy may be linked to extensive cooperation between Palestinian and Israeli healthcare providers.
 This includes, inter alia, intensive training of Palestinian health care workers (see e.g. Soroka, Hadassah, Peres Center) and offering medical treatment to Palestinian patients in Israeli hospitals (see e.g. Jibril Rajoub, permits granted, Gaza patients).

-But then, in other parts of the world the health situation has reached catastrophic proportions.
+Conversely, in other parts of the world the health situation has reached catastrophic proportions.
 18 million Yemenis are facing a severe famine and 22 million people in East Africa are on the verge of starvation.
 Close to a million Venezuelans suffer from malaria while medical facilities in the country have collapsed.
 This begs the question, why does the annual WHA keep insisting on maintaining a special article in its annual agenda to examine Israel’s supposed mistreatment of Palestinians?
-No such annual ritual is devoted to countries in need like Syria, Sudan or North Korea.
-Indeed, it appears that Israel is the only country repeatedly singled out and branded as a health rights violator.
-Based on the above, it appears unlikely that this treatment is justified.
+No such annual ritual is devoted to Syria, Sudan, Yemen or North Korea.
+Indeed, it appears that Israel is the only country repeatedly branded as a health-rights violator.
+Based on the information presented above, the justification of such treatment is unlikely.

 For half a century since its inception in 1948, human rights law has widely been regarded as soft-law.
-Also, it has been acknowledged that certain factors beyond the state’s control may hinder the progressive fulfillment of the ‘highest attainable standard’ of health as envisioned by the above instruments.
-Essentially, human rights instruments have always been understood as constituting a set of ideals that states agree to implement and/or strive towards, as far as possible.
-However, in the 2004 Wall Advisory Opinion, the International Court of Justice appears to initiate a paradigm shift in international law, ‘hardening’ the status of IHRL.
+Also, it has been acknowledged that certain factors beyond the State’s control may hinder the progressive fulfillment of the ‘highest attainable standard’ of health as envisioned by the above instruments.
+Essentially, human rights instruments have always been understood as constituting a set of ideals that States agree to implement and/or strive towards as far as possible.
+However, in the 2004 Wall Advisory Opinion, the International Court of Justice appears to have initiated a paradigm shift in international law, ‘hardening’ the status of IHRL.
 The Court disagrees with the established rule that ‘humanitarian law is the protection granted in a conflict situation…, whereas human rights treaties were intended for the protection of citizens from their own Government in times of peace.’
-The Court clarified that human rights protection ‘does not cease in times of war’ and that breaches of human rights law may only be justified or excused under the applicable lex specialis, namely [IHL] which is designated to regulate the conduct of hostilities.’
+The Court clarifies that human rights protection ‘does not cease in times of war’ and that breaches of human rights law may only be justified or excused under the applicable lex specialis, namely [IHL] which is designated to regulate the conduct of hostilities.’

 The applicable area of IHL concerns the law of occupation.
-The duties of an occupying power (Israel has accepted this position since 1967 over the areas under its authority) are found in articles 42-56 of the 1907 Hague Regulation and articles 27-34 and 47-78 of the 1949 Geneva Convention IV (GCIV), Additional Protocol I to the GCIV, as well as customary international law.
+The duties of an occupying power are found in articles 42-56 of the 1907 Hague Regulation and articles 27-34 and 47-78 of the 1949 Geneva Convention IV (GCIV), Additional Protocol I to the GCIV, as well as customary international law.
 While the Geneva law is focused on protecting civilians and combatants, the Hague law is geared towards managing the conduct of hostilities.
-Recall, however, that Israel has ceded control over areas A and to some extent areas B in the Palestinian territories.
-It is therefore arguable that these provisions do not apply, or apply in a limited extent in areas A and B. In short, these provisions require the following with respect to health rights:
+Recall, however, that Israel has ceded control over areas A and to some extent areas B in the Palestinian territories to the PA.
+It is therefore arguable that these provisions do not apply in this context, or apply only in a limited extent.
+In a nutshell, the law of occupation requires the following with respect to health rights: